kingjaceo/GameDesignFundamentals/README.md

      - Can you give an example of a property?
 What about something that isn't a property?
      - What did you have to change in the **_process** function get what you want?
      - How do you move the player up vs down?
 Why?

+Good luck!
+Email me if you have any questions!